-Australian journalists should focus less on negative stories if they want to win back the trust of their audiences, said Ulrik Haagerup, the founder and CEO of the Denmark-based Constructive Institute.
+Australian journalists should focus less on negative stories and tell a broader range of news if they want to win back the trust of their audiences, said Ulrik Haagerup, the founder and CEO of the Denmark-based Constructive Institute.

-Mr Haagerup was the keynote speaker at Constructing Tomorrow's News, an event in Sydney hosted by the Judith Neilson Institute for Journalism and Ideas.
+Mr Haagerup was the keynote speaker at Constructing Tomorrow’s News, an event for leading newsmakers in Sydney.

 He said the goal of journalism was “to find the best obtainable version of the truth”, but the industry had become too focused on negativity.